-Bulgaria: CHP plant construction tender launched by Toplofikatsiya Sofia13.
-January 2021. / SEE Energy News
+Bulgaria: CHP plant construction tender launched by Toplofikatsiya Sofia, SEE Energy News

 A tender for awarding a contract for the construction of a combined heat and power (CHP) plant was launched by Bulgarian district heating provider Toplofikatsiya Sofia.
 This project is worth around 150 million euros.